keomony/CV/README.md

 #### I can facilitate idea sharing

 I can organize sessions and facilitate conversations while giving everyone a chance to speak and express themselves.
-I organized workshops and meetings during my work at CCHR and CICP in Cambodia.
+I organized workshops and meetings during my work at CCHR(Cambodian Center for Human Rights) and CICP(Cambodian Institute for Cooperation and Peace).

 #### I am Self Driven